 This is indeed good news because it allows us to be righteous before God based on something we can give Him: our faith.
 If our righteousness depended on sinless perfection, we would be hopelessly lost since we are no longer able to give such a life to Him.
 But faith is something we can give, and when we make the choice to be people of faith, we can have the confidence that God counts us as righteous in His sight.
 (Go back and look again at Philippians 3:8,9).

-God can only make this wonderful offer to us because His Son has taken the penalty for our sins upon Himself, thereby satisfying the just demands of the law.
+God can only make this wonderful offer to us because His Son has taken upon Himself the penalty for our sins, thereby satisfying the just demands of the law.
 Christ having died for us, God can consider us just without being unjust to His own law.
 Paul said it this way in Romans 3:26: “It was to show his righteousness at the present time, so that he might be just and the justifier of the one who has faith in Jesus.”

-- The fact that God is willing to accept my faith rather than my works as the basis of my justification does not mean that obedience is not necessary.
-As a person of faith, I will obey God to the very best of my ability.
-If I do not, then I am not a person of faith.
-While our works are not sufficient to save us, it is still true, as James said, that “faith apart from works is dead” (James 2:17,26).
+- The fact that God is willing to accept our faith as the basis of our justification does not mean that obedience is not necessary.
+As people of faith, we will obey God to the very best of our ability.
+If we do not, we are not people of faith.
+But while our works are not sufficient to save us, it is still true, as James said, that “faith apart from works is dead” (James 2:17,26).
 When we are baptized into Christ, we “die” to sin, and Paul asked, “How can we who died to sin still live in it?”
 (Romans 6:2).

 Clearly then, the faith that God will accept as our righteousness is a far cry from the mere “belief” that some people consider to be faith.
 The faith that can save us is the kind of faith that Abraham had: deep-down, active trust in God — the kind that unhesitatingly obeys God, even if obedience is difficult and requires great sacrifice.
 “You see that faith was active along with [Abraham’s] works, and faith was completed by his works; and the Scripture was fulfilled that says, ‘Abraham believed God, and it was counted to him as righteousness’ — and he was called a friend of God” (James 2:22,23).